CAOTE: KV Cache Selection for LLMs via Attention Output Error-Based Token Eviction: CAOTE: KV Caching through Attention Output-Based Token Eviction

-We also propose a compute-efficient version of \textit{CAOTE}, {\it FastCAOTE}, with negligible performance degradation and reduced computation by an order of $\frac{1}{d_{\text{hidden}}}$, where $d_{\text{hidden}}$ is the hidden dimension of the model.
+We also propose a compute-efficient version of \textit{CAOTE}, {\it FastCAOTE}, with negligible performance degradation and minimal compute overhead relative to \textit{CAOTE}.
 Here, the pre-eviction attention output ($X_{\text{attn}}$) is replaced with mean of values while everything else remains same, that is, \textit{CAOTE} score for token $j$ is:

+We find empirically, that \textit{FastCAOTE} is highly correlated to \textit{CAOTE} by observing high ($\geq 0.8$) Spearman's correlation between them for each layer as shown in \cref{tab:correlation_caote_fast_caote}.